OrkhanElchuev/Gardener-Game/README.md

 # Gardener
 Garden defender Tower Defense game.
-Created for learning and advancing purposes in Unity and C#.
+Created by following Udemy course on 2D-Game development, the project was modified to match personal interests on UI/UX and in the gameplay.
 Defend your garden from hungry animals, use variations of unique defenders and use the strategy to not let any creature harm your garden!
 ## Screenshots
 ![](Images/StartMenu.png)